 If you lose it, well, it’s gone for good.

 How about you?
 What payment method do you use most?
 Any preference?
-Would you be ready to switch payment method after reading this article?
+Would you switch methods after reading this article?

 I am really a card person, I hate change!